Excel MATCH Function (Table of Contents)

 Excel MATCH function can be used to find out the relative position of a lookup value in a given range of cells.
 It returns the position occupied by the lookup value (position would be a numeric value/number) in that given range.
-By the help of Match function, we can fix any cell position and use that along with Index and Vlookup function with proper output
+With the Match function’s help, we can fix any cell position and use that along with the Index and Vlookup function with proper output.

 Below is the Syntax for Excel MATCH function:

 =MATCH (lookup_value, lookup_array, [match_type])

 - lookup_value = The value whose position we wanted to find.
 It can be a Text, number, logical value or a cell reference.

 - lookup_array = An array or range of cells under which we wanted to find out the relative position of lookup_value.

 - match_type = An optional argument that defines the logic behind matching.
 How the match will happen.
 Takes arguments as -1, 0, or 1.

 - If match_type = -1, it means that the MATCH function will find out the smallest value, which is greater than or equals to the lookup_value.
 For this to happen, the lookup_array must be sorted in descending order.

 - If match_type = 0, it means that the MATCH function will find out the value, which is exactly the same as that of the lookup_value.

 - If match_type = +1, it means that the MATCH function will find out the largest value, which is lesser than or equals to the lookup_value.
 For this to happen, the lookup_array must be sorted in ascending order.
 The default value for the match type is +1.